Last updated on May 30, 2023

 - Product image

 To improve the findability of your products, optimization of the title is by far the most impactful optimisations you can do.
+In this video, you can see how Producthero Optimizer gives you smart recommendations to improve your product titles and, therefore, their impressions.

 2 basic rules apply to relevance optimization: